-Behind the Breed: Belgian Malinois
+Behind the Breed: Italian Greyhounds

-Behind the Breed: Anatolian Shepherd
+Behind the Breed: Shetland Sheepdogs

-Behind the Breed: French Bulldog
+Behind the Breed: Irish Wolfhounds

 Animals of the Pacific Northwest is an online project dedicated to animal welfare, humane education, environmental justice, wildlife conservation, and the animals and their fans that call the Pacific Northwest home.